 My name is Tim, I’m working at ASML, a relatively obscure Dutch company, where I work on strategic analyses.
-Before this, I did my PhD research in the instrumentation group of Leiden Observatory under supervision of Christoph Keller and Hans Gerritsen.
+Before this, I did my PhD research in the now-defunct instrumentation group of Leiden Observatory under supervision of Christoph Keller and Hans Gerritsen.

 Over the years I’ve written various pieces of code — for work or for fun — which are available on github.
-Hopefully they’re also useful for others, which is why you are free to copy, remix or adapt (not not sell) these in whatever way you see fit.
+Hopefully they’re also useful for others, which is why you are free to copy, remix or adapt (not sell) these in whatever way you see fit.

 Some examples include data manipulation scripts, phase unwrapping library, and domoticz data pusher.

 I also once made a way too complicated Python tutorial explaining language syntax, objects, datatypes, flow control and functions.
 Then I figured out a tutorial on the daily use of Python for numerical data analysis with the packages numpy, scipy, matplotlib and pyfits was more useful so I also made that.
 Both episodes on Github and Dropbox.

 I like design and especially typography.
 When I have some spare time on my hands I sometimes make some doodles in XeTeX/LaTeX and Adobe Illustrator.
 Below are some doodles that are more or less finished.